EmilKarapetyan/matrix/README.md

 # Matrix Library

-This library provides a basic implementation of a Matrix class in C++ with functionalities such as creation, manipulation, and mathematical operations.
+This header only library provides a basic implementation of a Matrix class in C++ with functionalities such as creation, manipulation, and mathematical operations.

 ## Features